robertweber98/Testing_Popular_WARs/README.md

 # Testing_Popular_WARs
-This project is an inferential test of the predictive ability of the three most popular position-player WARs; fangraphs.com, baseball-reference.com, and baseball prospectus.
+This project is an inferential test, using a ridge-regression, of the predictive ability of the three most popular position-player WARs; fangraphs.com, baseball-reference.com, and baseball prospectus.
 ### The conclusion being that none of them are reasonably better at predicting a team's wins than any other.

 ## Data